butterygg/molten/README.md

 ### Exchange

-`exchange`: the _DAO_ treasury gets deposits in exchange for its governance tokens at a discount on TWAP.
+`exchange`: the _DAO_ treasury gets deposits in exchange for its governance tokens.
+Ideally, the exchange rate given is at a discount on TWAP.

 TWAP is determined via an oracle.